kewah/vim-stylefmt/README.md

 # vim-cssfmt

-Format your CSS using [cssfmt](https://github.com/morishitter/cssfmt) inside Vim.
+Format your CSS using [CSSfmt](https://github.com/morishitter/cssfmt) inside Vim.

 This plugin is heavily inspired by [vim-esformatter](https://github.com/millermedeiros/esformatter).

 ## Installation

-First you need to install cssfmt (make sure you have [Node.js](https://nodejs.org/) installed):
+First you need to install CSSfmt (make sure you have [Node.js](https://nodejs.org/) installed):

 ```